XuyangBai/PPF-FoldNet/README.md

 ## Prepara the date

-Use `script/download.sh` to download all the training set from [3DMatch](http://3dmatch.cs.princeton.edu/)
+Use `script/download.sh` to download all the training set from [3DMatch](http://3dmatch.cs.princeton.edu/), and `script/fuse_fragments_3DMatch.py` to fuse rgbd frames into fragments.

 And the intermediate file is downloaded from this [link](http://vision.princeton.edu/projects/2016/3DMatch/downloads/scene-fragments/intermediate-files-real.zip)